kristianmandrup/rails3_artifactor/README.markdown

 # Rails3 Artifactor

-Includes a DSL for operating on various types of Rails 3 application artifacts.
+DSL for operating on various types of Rails 3 application artifacts.
 The DSL mostly allows performing common CRUD operations etc.
 This is particularly useful when creating Rails 3 generators, plugins etc. that perform code checks and mutations of the app.
 The artifactor has in part been designed for use with the *please me* tool. (see my github account)